 The first floor is a quiet floor, meaning conversations with friends must be kept quiet and brief.
 Here you will find materials that start with the call numbers J-Z. Subjects include social sciences, political science, law, education, art and art history, literature, languages, music, technology, medicine, library science, and more.

 Other materials found on this floor:

 The first floor has a quiet room, which is intended for individual study with no conversation allowed.
 You will also find Special Collections and the Technical Services office, where Interlibrary Loan is located.

 The second floor is a perfect floor for socializing and collaboration with your friends and classmates.
 On this floor you will find group media stations, several group study rooms, and computers and printers.
-It also has the leisure reading collection, current magazines, popular DVDs, the social justice zine collection, puzzles, games, and the print reference collection.
+It also has the leisure reading collection, current magazines, popular DVDs, the social justice zine collection, puzzles, games, course reserves, and the print reference collection.

 This floor is where the Research Help Desk and Circulation Desk are located, and is where many of our library instruction classes take place.

 The third floor is another quiet floor, and is where the majority of our study rooms can be found.
 The study rooms are not sound-proof, so it is important to keep conversations at a low level.
 It also is the location of one of our computer labs.

 Materials on the third floor start with the call numbers A-H. Subjects include religion, history, geography, social sciences, and more.
 There are chairs, study carrels, and tables to study at quietly.